FedericoSlongo/Matrix/README.md

-# Matrix
+# Terminal screensaver
-A matrix terminal effect for inux
+A terminal screensaver for inux